beskay/ethereum-offline-tx/README.md

 | chainId              | chainId to send the transaction (e.g. `1` for mainnet, `5` for goerli test network, ...)                                                                          |

 [More info](https://ethereum.org/en/developers/docs/transactions/) on transactions, especially more in-depth explanation of the data field, see also the [transactions](https://github.com/ethereumbook/ethereumbook/blob/develop/06transactions.asciidoc) chapter of the Ethereum book.

+## Web app

+A web interface to simplify the process of sending an offline transaction, built with React.js and TypeScript.

+WIP, more info will follow.